Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 You’ll be immersed in all kinds of situations that require you to speak to locals and critically use what you’ve learned.
 In other words, the goal of the app is to simulate real situations with native speakers.

 However, the app doesn’t come with the main program for free.
-The VR app is a one-time purchase that costs around $5, which isn’t too bad in itself, but the real hummer is that you need an Oculus headset.
+The VR app is a one-time purchase that costs an additional $10, which isn’t too bad in itself, but the real hummer is that you need an Oculus headset.

 Clearly, not everyone has Oculus, and this will cut down who this section applies to.